New Jersey Delayed or Missed Cancer Diagnosis Lawyers

 Doctors go through years of medical school to learn how to properly diagnose common diseases like cancer.
-They receive extensive training on recognizing signs and symptoms, and the appropriate tests to perform to confirm suspicions.
-Today, with so many highly sophisticated tools at their disposal, such as mammograms, MRI’s, PET scans, CT scans, blood tests, and biopsies, doctors have a greater opportunity to diagnose a patient’s cancer at a time when treatment options will provide a greater chance of survival to patients.
+They receive extensive training in recognizing signs and symptoms of cancer, and the appropriate tests to perform to confirm suspicions.
+Today, with so many highly-sophisticated tools at their disposal, such as mammograms, MRI’s, PET scans, CT scans, blood tests, and biopsies, doctors have a greater opportunity to diagnose a patient’s cancer at a time when treatment options will provide a greater chance of survival.

 Sometimes, a doctor will have taken all the appropriate steps towards making a timely diagnosis, but the lab or radiologist made an error.
-If something went wrong in the lab or radiology facility, the specialists working in the lab or radiologists may be responsible.
-At Shebell & Shebell, we will do our best to determine who may have contributed to cause of your delayed or mis-diagnosis.
+If something went wrong in the lab or radiology center, the specialists working there may be responsible.
+At Shebell & Shebell, we will do our best to determine who may have contributed to the cause of your delayed or misdiagnosis.